askossivi/devops-code-challenge/README.md

     docker push devtraining/server-backend:v1.0.0

+# Dockerize Frontend
-- To dockerize the frondend, I created a Dockerfile with its different layers including nodejs base image in the the frontend folder, then I built and pushed a docker image tagged "devtraining/client-frontend:v1.0.0" into a public docker hub registry called devtraining
+ To dockerize the frondend, I created a Dockerfile with its different layers including nodejs base image in the the frontend folder, then I built and pushed a docker image tagged "devtraining/client-frontend:v1.0.0" into a public docker hub registry called devtraining

     cd frontend